mit-aera/FlightGoggles/README.md

 Since all of our testing involved Ubuntu 16.04 and ROS Kinetic, we do not officially support using Ubuntu 18.04 and ROS Melodic but users have been [able to use FG with ROS Melodic and Ubuntu 18.04](https://github.com/mit-fast/FlightGoggles/issues/30)

 Q. What are the minimum requirements to run FlightGoggles locally?
-At the moment, FlightGoggles requires ~`3.4GB` of VRAM and has the same underlying requirements as the [Vulkan rendering API] ( https://en.wikipedia.org/wiki/Vulkan_(API) ).
+At the moment, FlightGoggles requires ~`3.4GB` of VRAM and has the same underlying requirements as the [Vulkan rendering API]( https://en.wikipedia.org/wiki/Vulkan_(API) ).

 Q. I am having trouble receiving images from FG while using AWS.
 Your computer is likely assigned a local IP address behind a NAT.
 Please follow the instructions from [here](https://answers.ros.org/question/11045/how-to-set-up-vpn-between-ros-machines/) to setup VPN.

 Q. Why does the simulator run very slow with `use_sim_time` parameter set to `true`?
 FlightGoggles is similar to the Gazebo simulator in that it can scale the ROS clock down if the simulation is running slowly.
-Thus, your autonomous algorithms will see a constant 60Hz camera in `sim time` and should experience accurate drone dynamics as long as the camera renderer is able to run ([see ROS clock documentation] (http://wiki.ros.org/Clock)).
+Thus, your autonomous algorithms will see a constant 60Hz camera in `sim time` and should experience accurate drone dynamics as long as the camera renderer is able to run ([see ROS clock documentation](http://wiki.ros.org/Clock)).

 Q. Does FlightGoggles currently support Stereo?
 Currently no. This feature has been temporarily disabled.
 For further discussion on required visual processing for AlphaPilot using FG, please refer to [the herox forums](https://www.herox.com/alphapilot/forum/thread/3755?page=2#post-16150).